Most city dwellers never look up—you're about to look down.

 As an Amazon Associate I earn from qualifying purchases.
 Prices may change.

-Research phase (do this 1-2 days before): Use Google Maps satellite view to identify buildings with rooftop access—parking garages, libraries, hotels with rooftop bars, municipal buildings.
-Cross-reference with online searches for 'public rooftop access [your city]' and local photography forums.
+Use Google Maps satellite view to identify buildings with rooftop access—parking garages, libraries, hotels with rooftop bars, municipal buildings.
+Cross-reference with searches for 'public rooftop access [your city]' and local photography forums.
+Make a list of 3-5 candidates with addresses and notes on what you see from above.

-As the sun rises, rotate your attention.
-Don't just stare east—watch how the light hits building facades around you, how shadows shrink and shift, how the city wakes up floor by floor as office lights flicker on.
+Head straight to the highest accessible point and position yourself with the sunrise direction in mind, checking that buildings won't block your sightline.
+Find a spot away from HVAC units, vents, and other obstructions.
+Once the sun begins to rise, don't just stare east—rotate your attention to watch how light hits building facades around you, how shadows shrink and shift, how the city wakes up floor by floor as office lights flicker on.

-Take mental notes or photos of what works and what doesn't.
-Too many obstacles?
-Wrong angle?
+Take mental notes or photos of your location's strengths and weaknesses.
+Too many obstacles blocking the view?
+Wrong angle for the light?
 Mark it in your location list.
-The best rooftop hunters build a rotation of 5-6 reliable spots.
+Build a rotation of 5-6 reliable spots over time so you can choose based on weather and mood.

-Post-hunt ritual: Grab breakfast at a street-level spot nearby.
-The contrast between elevated isolation and ground-level bustle makes both experiences sharper.
+Exit respectfully and grab breakfast at a ground-level spot nearby.
+The contrast between elevated isolation and street-level bustle makes both experiences sharper—you'll notice the city differently after seeing it from above.

 Get everything you need to make this quest amazing.